Connects: Anchorage to Seward, AK

-The Seward Highway provides access to: Girdwood, Alaska and Alyeska (ski) Resort via the Alyeska Highway; Whittier and Portage Glacier via the Whittier/Portage Road; Hope, Alaska via the Hope Highway; and Exit Glacier recreation via Herman Leirer Road.
+The Seward Highway provides access to: Girdwood, Alaska and Alyeska (ski) Resort via the Alyeska Highway; Whittier and Portage Glacier via the Whittier/Portage Road; Hope, Alaska via the Hope Highway; and Exit Glacier/Kenai Fjords National Park recreation via Herman Leirer Road.
 The Seward Highway also junctions with the Sterling Highway to Homer, Alaska.

 The first 9 miles of the highway are referred to as the “New” Seward Highway, a major Anchorage thoroughfare (4-lane divided freeway) connecting South Anchorage with downtown.
-South of Anchorage, the Seward Highway is a paved, 2-lane highway with frequent passing lanes and turnouts for slow-vehicles.
+South of Anchorage, the Seward Highway is a paved, 2-lane highway with frequent passing lanes and slow vehicle turnouts.

 The MILEPOST® Quick Reference Log

 Miles from Anchorage (A) shown.